 In our calculations, we assume that school-age child care for an 8-year-old includes nine months of before- and after-school care and two months of full-time summer care.
 We assume that school-age child care for a 12-year-old includes only the two months of full-time summer care.
 For the 16-year-old, we assume child care is not necessary.

 The State Child Care Resource and Referral Network survey for school-age care specifically represents the cost of nine months of before- and after-school care; it does not represent full-time care, nor does it include weekend care or full-day summer care.
-Both the full-time and part-time summer care data in Appendix Tables 1 and 2 (in CCAoA 2020) contain many missing values.
+Both the full-time and part-time summer care data in the CCAoA “price of care” data contain many missing values.
 In order to include summer care costs in the “school-age child care costs” that we use for the 8-year-old child, we impute our own summer care costs by assuming that the cost of full-time summer care for a month is twice the cost of before- and after-school care for one month, and we assume 8-year-olds need two months of full-day summer care.
 To the extent that parents need their children to be in care for additional time in the summer, we are underestimating the total cost of care.

 We assume that 12-year-olds need full-day care during the summer months only; thus, our two months of imputed summer costs are added to families with three and four children.
 For families with four children, we assume child care is not necessary for the fourth child, who is assumed to be 16 years old.

-The family budgets have county-level transportation data as opposed to transportation costs based solely on metropolitan statistical area size.
-Prior to the 2018 update, the family budget calculator used MSA-based estimates from the Federal Highway Administration’s 2009 National Highway Transportation Survey.
-The current calculator uses data provided by the Center for Neighborhood Technology (CNT) and derived from CNT’s Housing and Transportation affordability Index (H+T Affordability Index).
+We use data provided by the Center for Neighborhood Technology (CNT) and derived from CNT’s Housing and Transportation Affordability Index (CNT 2023).
 Transportation costs in the H+T index are estimated by adding up three major components of transportation costs: auto ownership, auto use, and transit use.
-These components were estimated by CNT using data from the Consumer Expenditure Survey, the 2015 National Transit Database, CNT’s AllTransit database, and the Illinois Department of Natural Resources (CNT 2017).
+These components were estimated by CNT using data from the Consumer Expenditure Survey, the 2019 National Transit Database, CNT’s AllTransit database, and the Illinois Department of Natural Resources (CNT 2023).

 In the data provided to EPI, CNT modified these costs to account for the different family sizes in the Family Budget Calculator, as well as to account for assumptions made about trip purpose.
 Adults in all family types are assumed to be working and, for the purposes of CNT’s cost model, are assumed to be commuters.
 At our request, CNT adjusted the miles traveled component of their equation to only include work and nonsocial trips for the first adult in a household, and only work trips for the second adult (in two-adult households).
-Using national data from the 2009 National Highway Transportation Survey, this comes to 72 percent of average total vehicle miles traveled for the first adult, and 45 percent of average total vehicle miles traveled for the second adult, if applicable.
+Using national data from the 2022 National Highway Transportation Survey, this comes to 75% of average total vehicle miles traveled for the first adult, and 42% of average total vehicle miles traveled for the second adult, if applicable.

-This 2022 update inflates the transportation data to 2020 dollars using the regional transportation CPI (BLS 2021c).
+This 2023 update inflates the transportation data to 2023 dollars using the regional transportation CPI (BLS 2024c).

 Health care expenses have two components: Affordable Care Act (ACA) health insurance exchange premiums and out-of-pocket expenditures.
 The Family Budget Calculator assumes that families have purchased insurance through the health insurance exchanges created by the ACA.

-Premium costs are obtained through the Henry J. Kaiser Family Foundation’s 2021 Health Insurance Marketplace Calculator (Kaiser 2021), compiled from the U.S. Department of Health and Human Services (U.S. Dept. HHS 2021a).
-Premiums are based on the lowest-cost bronze plan in the rating area, adjusted for family size, age of user, and tobacco surcharge (Kaiser 2021).
+Premium costs are obtained through the Henry J. Kaiser Family Foundation’s 2023 Health Insurance Marketplace Calculator (KFF 2023), compiled from the U.S. Department of Health and Human Services (U.S. Dept. HHS 2021a).
+Premiums are based on the lowest-cost bronze plan in the rating area, adjusted for family size, age of user, and tobacco surcharge (KFF 2023).
 The family budgets assume all adults are 40-year-old nonsmokers.

 We assume that everyone has private health insurance (defined by the variable PRIV12 in the public-use files).
 Out-of-pocket medical expenditures are calculated for adults and children separately by region and are differentiated between MSAs and non-MSAs for those covered by private insurance (U.S. Dept. HHS 2021b).
 Costs are estimated as follows: